J. Jonah Jameson: Background

 According to "Behind the Mustache", a story featured in Spider-Man's Tangled Web #20 (January 2003), Jameson was raised as a child by David and Betty Jameson.
 David was an officer of the United States Army, a war veteran decorated as a hero; at home, however, David regularly abused his wife and son.
 As a result, J. Jonah Jameson grew convinced that "No one's a hero every day of the week" and "Even the real heroes can't keep it up all the time".
 Later issues of The Amazing Spider-Man clarified that David Jameson was in fact Jonah's foster father, and the brother of J. Jonah Jameson Sr., Jonah's biological father, who had to leave his son behind for undisclosed reasons.

 He was a Boy Scout during his childhood.
 In high school, his interests were mainly boxing and photography.
-He met his first wife, Joan, when they both joined their high school's photo club.
+He met his first wife Joan when they both joined their high school's photo club.
 When the school's three top athletes started bullying him, he fought back and beat all three of them to a pulp.
-This impressed Joan, and they started dating.
+This impressed Joan and they started dating.
 They married as soon as they finished school.

 After school, Jameson sought employment as a journalist.
 In Marvels #1, a young reporter brags to his colleagues that he would one day run the Daily Bugle; according to writer Kurt Busiek, he and artist Alex Ross intended this to be J. Jonah Jameson, but the editor of the Spider-Man line objected that Jameson was too young to have been alive during the early 1940s, when the story was set.
 Since it was too late to redraw the scene, the editor settled for having Jameson's name removed from the issue.
 When the U.S.A. joined World War II in 1941, Jameson served as a war correspondent in Europe.
 Sergeant Fury and His Howling Commandos #110 featured him as covering a mission of Sergeant Nicholas Fury, who was heading a team of commandos during the war.

-After the war, he and Joan had a son, John Jonah III, who grew up to become an astronaut.
-When Jameson returned from a journalistic mission in Korea, he was grieved to find that his wife had died in a mugging incident.
-Focusing on his professional life to dull the pain, he was promoted to chief editor of the Daily Bugle, and eventually came to own the paper, thereby fulfilling his earlier boasts.
+After the war, he and Joan had a son John Jonah Jameson III, who grew up to become an astronaut.
+When Jameson returned from a journalistic mission in Korea, he was grieved to find that his wife Joan Jameson had died in a mugging incident.
+Focusing on his professional life to dull the pain, he was promoted to editor-in-chief of the Daily Bugle, and eventually came to own the paper, thereby fulfilling his earlier boasts.

 Jameson gained a mostly deserved reputation for journalistic integrity, but his greedy opportunism and unyielding belligerent stubbornness made him more than a few enemies.